This pasta is good for:

 - 1 fresh chili pepper

 Using a shallow pan – a frying pan with high sides is ideal – saute the garlic in 2 tablespoon olive oil over very low heat.
 Do not brown the garlic, you only want to flavor the oil.
-Add the tuna chunks and stir until just warm.
+Add the anchovy and tuna chunks and stir until just warm.
 Add olives and/or capers if using.
 Increase heat, add tomatoes and saute quickly until they are only warmed through.
 They should not cook and lose their shape.
-Sprinkle with a pinch of sugar, add chili pepper if using and turn off the heat.
-The whole preparation should not take more than 5 min.
+Add chili pepper – if using – and turn off the heat.
+The whole preparation should take no more than 5 min.

 Meanwhile cook the pasta according to package instructions, or 1-2 min if using fresh pasta.
-The sauce is light and relatively dry, so it is suitable for spaghetti or short pasta shapes like the strozzapreti I used for the photo.
-It does not work well with fettuccine and the like.
+The sauce is light and relatively dry, so it is suitable for spaghetti or short pasta shapes like the strozzapreti I used for the photo below.
+It does not work well with fettuccini or pappardelle.

 When the pasta is cooked, turn the heat under the sauce pan to high.
 Drain and transfer to the sauce pan.
 Stir the pasta quickly into the sauce as explained here.
 Add some pasta water – up to one tablespoon per person – and stir some more until the excess liquid is absorbed.
 Sprinkle with parsley and drizzle with fruity extra virgin olive oil.
 Serve on warm plates at once.